What is the main source of law authorising this entity form?

 Is the entity subject to any statutory (external) auditor obligations?

-A S.r.l. can be obliged to appoint an external auditor (see next answer), in order to have its financial statements externally audited each financial year.
+A S.r.l. may be obliged to appoint an external auditor (question 26 below) in order to have its financial statements externally audited each financial year.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?

-The deed of incorporation may provide for, determining its competencies, including the statutory audit, the appointment of a Board of Statutory Auditors (“Collegio Sindacale”) or a sole auditor (“Sindaco Unico”).
+The deed of incorporation may provide for the appointment and powers of a Board of Statutory Auditors (Collegio Sindacale) or a sole auditor (Sindaco Unico).

-The supervisory body must control that the management body carries out its activities in compliance with the law, the articles of association and the principles of proper management.
-Furthermore, the supervisory body can be responsible for the accounting audit: in this case, the supervisory body must meet specific requirements (an independent expert person or an auditing firm registered with the specific registry).
+The supervisory body must ensure that the management body carries out its activities in compliance with the law, the Articles of Association, and the principles of proper management.
+Furthermore, the supervisory body can be responsible for the accounting audit: In that case, the supervisory body must meet specific requirements (including, for example, have an independent expert person or an auditing firm registered with the specific registry).

-The legal accounting audit mainly entails the duties to verify, on a quarterly basis, the keeping of accounts and the correct recording in the accounting records of operations, and in double verification of the annual financial account and the consolidated ones (if any).
-The legal accounting audit also include the examination on the correspondence of these documents to the accounting records.
+The legal accounting audit mainly entails quarterly verification of accounts and recording in the accounting records of operations, and the annual financial statements (and the consolidated ones, if any).
+The legal accounting audit also includes the cross referencing these documents with the accounting records.

-Furthermore, please note that the articles of association of companies who (i) are not obligated to report the consolidated financial account and (ii) are not operating within the security market, can also delegate the legal accounting audit to the Board of Statutory Auditors.
-In such case, all its members must be registered with the legal accounting auditors’ registry.
-There are no residency requirements, only professional competence and reciprocity requirements.
+Furthermore, companies that are not obligated to report consolidated financial statements, can also delegate the legal accounting audit to the Board of Statutory Auditors.
+In such case, all its members must be registered with the legal accounting auditors' registry.
+There are no residency requirements, only professional competence, and reciprocity requirements.

-1. is required to prepare the consolidated financial statements; or
+- is required to prepare consolidated financial statements;

-The obligation to appoint the supervisory body or the auditor referred to in letter c) ceases to exist if the aforesaid limits are not exceeded for three consecutive financial years.
+The obligation to appoint the supervisory body or the auditor referred to above ceases to exist if the aforesaid limits are not exceeded for three (3) consecutive financial years.

-In the case of the appointment of a supervisory body, even single-member, the provisions on the Board of Statutory Auditors envisaged for joint-stock companies shall apply.
+In the case of the appointment of a supervisory body, even if such a body is composed of a single member, the provisions on the Board of Statutory Auditors envisaged for joint-stock companies apply.

-The meeting that approves the financial statements in which the limits indicated in the second subparagraph are exceeded must, within thirty days, provide for the appointment of the supervisory body or the auditor.
+The meeting that approves the financial statements in which the limits indicated above are exceeded must, within 30-days, provide for the appointment of the supervisory body or the auditor.

-If the meeting does not provide, appointment is held by the Court upon request by any interested party or by the Registrar of the Companies.
+If the meeting does not so provide, the appointment is made by the Court upon request by any interested party or by the Registrar of the Companies.

 What is the title designated for 'ownership interests' (e.g. shares, quota, interests, membership)?